 The Federal Direct Parent PLUS loan is taken out by the parent for their son or daughter to help pay for their education over an extended period of time.
 The Federal Direct Parent PLUS Loan is funded directly by the federal government under the William D Ford Federal Direct Loan Program.
-Interest rate on the Federal Direct Parent PLUS Loan program is a fixed 6.41%.
+Interest rate on Federal Direct Parent PLUS Loans disbursed on or after July 1, 2014 is a fixed 7.21%.
 There are no annual borrowing limits set by the federal government, but eligibility is limited to the student's cost of attendance minus any financial aid received during the loan period, with application being made for each academic year the parents wish to borrow.
 To find out your maximum eligibility for the PLUS Loan, please call the financial aid office at 253-535-7134.

 What are the requirements?